As an affiliate, we earn from qualifying purchases made on our website.

 What Are The Different Types Of Wedges

-The four types of wedges are pitching wedge, gap wedge, sand wedge, and lob wedge.
+The five types of wedges are pitching wedge, gap wedge, sand wedge, lob wedge, and most recently, chipper wedge.
 The differences between them are their loft and bounce.

 Gap wedge: This wedge fills the “gap” between your pitching wedge and your sand wedge.
 It’s going to be somewhere between 48 and 52 degrees and can be used in a number of different situations.